PsychoLlama/bin-json/README.md

 Things You're Probably Wondering About :tm:

 - Yes, emojis work :clap: (and, you know, chinese characters)
-- It's space efficient, metadata only adds a few more bytes (usally less than 100)
+- It's space efficient, metadata only adds a few more bytes
 - `bin-json` is a json superset and regular json works just fine
 - It works in both Node and the browser